hodefoting/gedl/README.md

 The output settings  for video-width, video-height and fps have been detected from the first video clip - gedl works well if all clips have the same fps.

-One way to speed up gedl ui editing is to set a low resolution and the key use-proxies to 1, then gedl will generate thumbnail videos - this is a useful way to bring the video resolution down termporarily to do the rough edit before tuning full resolution (you can also toggle between these by entering the resolutions). (todo: configure a preview resolution as well as a target resolution - and toggle which of them is active - with proxy generation only for preview resolution.. and slave render / caching to target resolution.

 After each clip a gegl image processing chain following the format documented at http://gegl.org/gegl-chain.html